Beyoncé, Billie Eilish to sing nominated songs at Oscars

 Reba McEntire will sing writer Diane Warren’s “Somehow You Do” from the film “Four Good Days.”

-Van Morrison, who wrote and sings the nominated song “Down to Joy” from “Belfast,” will not be able to make the show because of his touring schedule and the song will not be performed.
+Van Morrison, who wrote and sings the nominated song “Down to Joy” from “Belfast,” will not be able to make the show because of his touring schedule.
+The song will not be performed.

+The original song Academy Award goes to the songwriter, not the artist who performs it, and whoever wins this year will get their first Oscar.

+That includes Beyoncé, a 28-time Grammy winner, who co-wrote “Be Alive” with Dixson.

 The Oscars are returning to Hollywood’s Dolby Theatre after the pandemic sent the show to Union Station for a smaller, more intimate ceremony last year.